Product Analytics Table

 Derived fields are metrics that are pre-calculated using multiple measures or advanced formulas.

-Average Purchase Price
+Average Purchase Priceavg_purchase_priceformula

 The average price per item sold.